 Sean’s Russia Blog Podcast: “The SRB Podcast’s mission is simple: to provide a space for the many, many interesting thinkers who do amazing work to express their views, discuss their work, and contribute to the larger public discussion on the region.
 The show also seeks to give the public access to the wonderful and growing body of research that rarely reaches a broad audience but is crucially important, especially as tensions with and in the region flare.”

 Beslan.
-Remember.: This three-hour-long documentary released by journalist Yuri Dud and dedicated to the 15th anniversary of the Beslan school siege features interviews with eyewitnesses who survived the hostage crisis.
+Remember.: This three-hour-long documentary released by journalist Yuri Dud features several interviews with eyewitnesses who survived the Beslan hostage crisis.

-HIV in Russia: In this documentary, journalist Yuri Dud discusses the HIV/AIDS epidemic in Russia that has been growing in the country since the 1990s.
-It features several interviews with HIV+ Russians from various communities, across the country.
+HIV in Russia: In this documentary journalist Yuri Dud discusses the HIV/AIDS epidemic in Russia that has been growing in the country since the 1990s.
+It features several interviews with HIV+ Russians from various communities and risk groups all across the country.